jebreimo/Argos/README.md

 Its features include:

-- Automatic formatting of help texts, including word wrapping based on the terminal's width.
+- Automatic formatting of help texts to fit the current terminal's width.
+- Support for sub-commands with their own options and arguments (like `git commit` or `docker run`).
 - A flexible parser that supports arguments of many different types like for instance `int`, `unsigned long long`, `float` and `double`.
 - Takes care of most of the command line-related error handling automatically.
 - Three different option styles: